corrilan/magic-mirror-photo-and-video-booth/README.md

 Code is very rough but hopefully people have some ideas on how to make it easier to manage the system - possibly a web based interface to change settings quickly for non coders.

+The bulk of the code is contained in start-photo-video-booth-python3.py accompanied by a few helper Bash scripts.

 Backend for photograph storage and browsing is running on a remote web server using Lychee https://github.com/LycheeOrg/Lychee

 Photographs are uploaded to Lychee using lycheeupload https://github.com/r0x0r/lycheeupload

 One of the photograph overlay options (murder mystery) uses a lupe.sh script created and released under GPL by Fred Weinhaus.

 The Raspberry Pi 3 is underpowered for effective local processing and storage of video so I made use of online services such as YouTube Live to let them handle the video storage and processing.
+(Bash script called for this procedure)

-Soon I hope to place a link here to a video of the booth in action.
+Soon I hope to place a link here to a video/photographs of the booth in action.

 Objects such as some audio and video that is used cannot be uploaded due to copyright.
 When I get time I will create alternative 'placeholder' media which can be replaced with your own creations/purchases.